 Especially in the basement and ground floor, their doors, windows, and all other entrances must be protected against water.
-Upstands in front of stairs to the basement and windows, for example, prevent the entry of water.
+Upstands in front of stairs to the basement and windows, for example, prevent the water entry.

 Figure 15: Examples of upstands for constructional openings (origin of the photos: GDV/EPZ)